 Quick Answer

-The Winix 5500-2 is the best air purifier for allergies for most homes — True HEPA filtration, a CADR of 360 covering rooms up to 360 square feet, a washable carbon pre-filter (reduces ongoing costs), and real-time air quality monitoring.
-For smaller bedrooms (under 220 sq ft), the Coway AP-1512HH provides equivalent HEPA performance at a lower price.
-For large open-plan spaces, the Levoit Core 300S-P with app monitoring or Dyson TP07 are the better fits.
+The Winix 5500-2 is the best air purifier for allergies — True HEPA filtration, CADR of 360 for rooms up to 360 sq ft, a washable carbon pre-filter, and real-time air quality monitoring.
+For smaller bedrooms under 220 sq ft, the Coway AP-1512HH provides equivalent HEPA performance at a lower price.

 See Today’s Price →